Dr. Cris Turman

 I grew up in Carrington, ND, where my love for health care began when I became a Certified Nursing Assistant (CNA) in high school.
 A couple of years later I earned my Certified Medical Assistant (CMA) license.
 I always knew the medical field was my calling in life because I love caring for others and helping people.
 If I was not a dental hygienist, I probably would have been a nurse, or something where I would be involved with caring for others.
 I want my patients to know I am always looking out for their best interests, and I truly want them to have the same enjoyable and fun experience that I have always had visiting the dentist.

 I now live southwest of Napoleon with my husband, Evan, who farms and ranches.
-We have a daughter, Gretta, and a son, Zayne.
+We have a daughter, Gretta, and two sons, Zayne and Korbyn.
 Outside of work, I love spending time with friends and family; especially at the lake in the summertime, horseback riding, quilting, traveling, and playing volleyball on our local volleyball league.

 If you are searching for a rewarding career where you are always helping others look and feel better, then this is the career for you.
 Remember: A smile is the prettiest thing you can wear!